 How You Get Paid

 Families choose to pay you via cash or credit card.
 You must have direct deposit set up on your account to accept credit card payments.
-Many parents only book caregivers who accept credit cards.
+Many families only book caregivers who accept credit cards.
 Direct deposits take up to 3-5 business days after a job to process and land in your account.
-Please do not ask parents to change the payment method.
-Many parents prefer the easy of paying through the system and often specifically choose caregivers who accept credit cards over those who don’t.
+Please do not ask families to change the payment method.
+Many families prefer the ease of paying through the system and often specifically choose caregivers who accept credit cards over those who don’t.
 Negotiating the payment method after accepting a booking is a Reliability concern.

 UrbanSitter Caregiver Expectations